MadMaxMcKinney/max-mckinney-gatsby/src/work/dell-r&d-product-design/index.md

 postType: "professional-project"
 ---

 I worked with the R&D design and development team within Dell to create and explore the future of Dell's products.
-I sometimes refer to this work as 'Conceptual UI/UX Design' as the work can vary the medium in which the 'interface' exists.
+I sometimes refer to this work as 'Conceptual UI/UX Design' as the work can vary qthe medium in which the 'interface' exists.
 Traditional UI design refers explicitly to the screens we are used to today, like our phones and monitors.
 The R&D team dealt with future looking concepts, like having a projected 'interface' displayed on your desk, or an 'interface' with no visuals only haptic feedback.
 This experience allowed for deep creativity and an abundance of problem solving.

 <div class="photo-grid-container">
 <div class="photo-grid">